V1400 Centauri: 2007 dimming events

-V1400 Centauri's eclipse by J1407b was discovered on 3 December 2010 by Mark Pecaut, who was a graduate student of Eric E. Mamajek at the University of Rochester.
+V1400 Centauri's 2007 dimmings were discovered on 3 December 2010 by Mark Pecaut, who was a graduate student of Eric E. Mamajek at the University of Rochester.
 Mamajek, Pecaut, and collaborators announced the discovery in 2012.
-Mamajek's team initially hypothesized that J1407b is a ringed exoplanet or brown dwarf orbiting the star, but that has since been disfavored by later studies.
-V1400 Centauri does not show repeating eclipses, telescope observations showed no orbiting companions, and the disk of J1407b would be unstable if it orbited the star, which suggests that J1407b likely does not orbit V1400 Centauri and is instead a free-floating object that coincidentally passed in front of the star.
-In this case, J1407b's coincidental eclipse of V1400 Centauri would be considered an extremely rare event that will never happen again.
+Mamajek's team initially hypothesized that J1407b was a ringed exoplanet orbiting the star, but this explanation turned out to be unlikely because no new eclipses were ever observed, nor did historical photographic plates show any evidence for eclipses in the last century.
+Astronomers have alternatively proposed that J1407b might have been a free-floating substellar object with a circumstellar disk that coincidentally eclipsed V1400 Centauri, with follow-up observations suggesting that its disk is not thick and dusty.